Overwinter pests are a common concern for many homeowners in NEPA as the temperatures rise and pest season rears its ugly head again.

 Fill your bottle with citronella or soapy water.
 This will not only deter and possibly kill quite a few of these insects, but the scent will keep them from coming back.
 It’s a simple and quick way to eliminate these unwanted pests.

-Keeping Pests Out
+Keeping Pests Out for Good

 In the long run, Asian lady beetles are more annoying than harmful.
 That doesn’t mean they belong in your home.
 They stink, they can bite, and they multiply like crazy.